Model worker: The Republican era (1936-1949)

+The Communist Party promoted the ideals of model workers in the border regions.
+This discourse sought to change popular attitudes toward physical laborer from "suffering" to "glory" through emulation of "labor heroes".
+It sought to frame labor as central to building personal dignity, prosperity in the family, social recognition, and the development of the state.

 In the late 1930s, the Chinese Communist Party (CCP) introduced the Soviet Stakhanovism to the Shaan-Gan-Ning border region under its control.
 Decades of military conflict with Kuomintang forced the CCP to the northwest, where it strove to survive by promoting agricultural productivity and military strength.
 Stakhanovism originated from the Second Five-Year Plan of the Soviet Union and carried strong Soviet traits.
 However, the Chinese Communist leadership did not borrow the idea without mediation.
 Under the influence of the Stakhanovist predecessor, Model Worker campaigns were launched to increase productivity and the popularity of the Party among the people in the border region.

 Stakhanovism was rooted in Russian literature and the Soviet context.
 It refers to an optimistic hero who was willing to devote himself to the larger good.
 He acts without meaningless talk.
 It later referred to young soldiers in the Communist brigades who were diligent and efficient in fulfilling production quotas.
 The Soviet leaders realized the potential significance of the Stakhanovite image in promoting productivity facing the Second Five-Year Plan.
 They made miners and other obscure workers as “national heroes” nationwide to stimulate competition to complete the production quota.
 Stakhanovism thus symbolized the labor momentum to construct socialism in the Soviet Union.
 The ideal Stakhanovite refers to someone who bridged the gap between manual labor and mental labor, and someone who worked efficiently but could enjoy high class culture during leisure times.